natix-x/Swift-data-service/README.md

     "message": string,
     }
     ```
-### Project structure
+### Used technologies
+- Java 21
+- SpringBoot:
+  - Spring Data JPA - for implementation of JPA-based repositories,
+  - Spring Web - for building REST API,
+- MySQL Connector - for connecting app to MySQL db;
+- OpenCSV - for parsing data from CSV to MySQL db;
+- Gradle - build tool;
+- Lombock - java library that simplifies code by generating boilerplate code like getters, setters, constructors;
 ### Requirements
-1. For running the application:\
 Before running the application make sure you have Docker Compose installed.
-If youencounter any issues during installation or setup process, refer to the [Docker Compuse documentation](#https://docs.docker.com/compose/install/) for guidane.\
+If you encounter any issues during installation or setup process, refer to the [Docker Compose documentation](#https://docs.docker.com/compose/install/) for guidance.
-2. For development & exploaration:
-- Java 21
-- SpringBoot:
-  - Spring Data JPA
-  - Spring Web
-  - MySQL Connector
-- Gradle

 ### Setup
 1. First, clone this repository.
    ```sh